btrim/dual-obs-setup/index.md

   2. On either the scene or the video capture source, right-click and add a filter.
   3. Under "Effect Filters", add "Dedicated NDI™ Output"
     a.
 In the NDI Name field, choose something meaningful.
 Mine is named "Video feed"
+  4. Configure recording as needed.
+There is no need to setup streaming
+    a.
+Due to potential issues with CPU usage, using nvenc, qsync, or vce might be necessary.
+Use a high bitrate.
+    b.
+Lots of people use amarec with lagarith.  high quality or lossless h264 is the easiest replacement
+    c.
+Make sure to set up your video settings (e.g. resolution and framerate).
+Keep in mind you can record in any aspect ratio (e.g. 4:3 960x720)

  ## Main Streaming Application Configuration